adolfintel/TDF/README.md

 ## Features

-The template automates setting up wine etc for a windows game and by default has some protections against data collection and DRM by blocking network access and doing some light sandboxing of the windows processes.
+The template automates setting up wine and related tools for a windows game.
+By default it enables some protections against data collection and DRM by blocking network access and doing some light sandboxing of the windows processes.